 Leaving a legacy isn’t just for celebrities and public figures.
 Every single person who walks this earth makes his or her own unique mark on the world and shapes the future in ways big and small.
 For your family and the people you care about, you can change their lives forever if you make smart choices to create a legacy plan.

-Kinghorn Heritage Law Group, PLC can help.
+Kinghorn Law can help.
 Our legal team can offer you assistance in understanding what the legacy planning process is all about.
 We work with you to discuss your personal situation, define goals you wish to accomplish, and use Arizona laws to make those goals a reality.
 Your legacy plan isn’t just about what happens after your death but is something you can start thinking about now.
 Give us a call at (520) 529-4000 to talk with a Tucson legacy planning lawyer for personalized advice and to get answers to questions about the legacy planning process including:

 - When (and how) should I create a legacy plan?